 As you take your road test, your driving test supervisor will pay careful attention to your awareness as a driver.
 In particular, they will see how often you use your mirrors and check your blind spots.
 They will also note how attentive you are to traffic signs, pavement markings, and potential hazards.
 Experience as much as you can behind the wheel so you can improve your observation skills and pass this test with flying colors.

-What happens if I fail G Road Test?
+What if I flunk the G Road Test?

-I failed G Test and my license expired – what now?
+What should I do if I failed the G Test and my license has expired?

-What happens after you pass your G Road Test?
+What next after you pass your G Road Test?